promptfoo/promptfoo/site/docs/guides/sandboxed-code-evals.md

 - epicbox (`pip install epicbox`)
 - urllib3 < 2 (`pip install 'urllib3<2'`)

-Pull the required Docker image:
+Pull the Docker image you want to use so it is available locally.
+In this tutorial, we'll use a generic Python image, but you can use a custom one if you want:

 ```
 docker pull python:3.9-alpine